Rahyan/HumorBox/README.md

 Humor Box - a WearOS application designed to deliver a wide range of jokes to brighten your day!
 Whether you're in need of a general laugh or a witty programming jest, Humor Box has got you covered.
 It utilizes the [Official Joke API](https://github.com/15Dkatz/official_joke_api) to fetch jokes from various categories.

+**Kindly be aware that this application is currently in an alpha stage.
+As such, there may be occasional bugs, and new features will be introduced gradually over time.**

 ## Features

 - **Random Jokes**: Get a random joke with just a tap on your WearOS device.